-The airline offers a free overnight hotel stay for travelers traveling through Beijing, Chengdu, Dalian, Hangzhou and Shanghai under the following flight connection conditions:
+This airline offers a free overnight hotel stay for travelers traveling through Beijing, Chengdu, Dalian, Hangzhou and Shanghai under the following flight connection conditions:

-Domestic flight connecting to international/regional flight
+Domestic flight connecting to an international/regional flight

-International/regional flight connecting to domestic flight
+International/regional flight connecting to a domestic flight

-International/regional flight connecting to international/regional flight
+International/regional flight connecting to an international/regional flight

-Domestic flight connecting to domestic flight
+Domestic flight connecting to a domestic flight

-Travelers have access to a 24-hour shuttle bus ride between the hotel and the airport and the deal also includes breakfast and a double room.
+Travelers have access to a 24-hour shuttle bus ride between the hotel and the airport, and the deal also includes breakfast and a double room.

 03 of 11

-Dubai has become a hot travel destination and Emirates is regularly in the top lists for service aboard its flights.
+Dubai has become a hot travel destination and Emirates is regularly at the top of lists for service aboard its flights.
 The airline offers up to three days in Dubai with a stopover package for those connecting via the more than 150 cities it serves.
 After paying $62 for a four-day visa, Emirates offers free shuttle service to the more than 60 hotels — ranging from two to five stars — participating in the stopover program.
 The airline also has special rates for the City Sightseeing Dubai hop-on, hop-off bus and can arrange for a round of golf (including free shoe and club rentals), a desert safari or a tour of the Burj Khalifa, the tallest building in the world.
 You must pay for the hotel, but all of them include a free breakfast.

 04 of 11